netbootxyz/build-pipelines/README.md

 #### Loop through everything

 In general build time optimizations when it comes to templating are not a huge priority.
-In order to pull out values you want in an ordered list it will sometimes be necesarry to loop through all of the assets available IE for Ubuntu Live CDs:
+In order to pull out values you want in an ordered list it will sometimes be necessary to loop through all of the assets available IE for Ubuntu Live CDs:

 ```
 {% for key, value in endpoints.items() | sort %}